iotema-io/nebra-miner-fw/README.md

 **NOTE 211217: This has not been verified during a longer time period and only on three units** So far it seems to be working for the last 24h, will update this README with more information if it works over a longer time period.

-The SD-cards that were used are Sandisk Endurance 32GB cards, and the Nebra miners are NEBHNT1, first batch fitted with RPi3 CM and a eMMC-key.
+The SD-cards that were used are Sandisk Endurance 32GB cards, and the Nebra miners are NEBHNT1, first batch, RPi3 CM and eMMC-key.

 - Open an account at balena.cloud.com
 - Start a fleet